munificent/ui-as-code/in-progress/optional-semicolons.md

 ### Ambiguity

-In most places in the grammar we know a newline is *not* significant because a semicolon can't appear there.
+In most places in the grammar, we know a newline is *not* significant because a semicolon can't appear there.
 For example, we can always safely the ignore newline after `class`: